-Again it’s new to the market so it’s only lower on the list for these reasons but based on it’s listed features and positive feedback I’d recommend this as a good buy too.
+Again it’s new to the market, so it’s only lower on the list for these reasons but based on its listed features and positive feedback I’d recommend this as a good buy too.

 To wrap up

 So that’s it for my recommendations of chameleon foggers.
 I did want to make a special mention of the Reptifogger by Zoo Med.
 It’s been a stalwart of foggers for at least ten years and has the review numbers to show for it.
 It also has a love/hate relationship among its users.
-I think it’s still worth a look but there are more modern, sleeker and quieter models available now that do as good as, if not better job than the Reptifogger.
+I think it’s still worth a look, but better, there are more modern, sleeker and quieter models available now that do as good as, if not better job than the Reptifogger.

 You will also notice several models that look the same if you browse on Amazon.
-This is because they are only they have different brand names so you may be able to get the same model at a slightly cheaper price and better warranty options if you look.
+This is because they are only they have different brand names, so you may be able to get the same model at a slightly cheaper price and better warranty options if you look.

 I also want to steer you away from the temptation of buying this type of fogger.
-For a start, the lights would probably stress your chameleon although you can get them without, also, more importantly, the amount of fog they put out is absolutely minimal and definitely not suitable for providing humidity levels.
-They’re OK if you want fog purely for aesthetic purposes though, just turn down the crazy disco lights.
+For a start, the lights would probably stress your chameleon, although you can get them without, also, more importantly, the amount of fog they put out is absolutely minimal and definitely not suitable for providing humidity levels.
+They’re OK if you want fog purely for aesthetic purposes, though, just turn down the crazy disco lights.

-I hope this list has been useful for you in choosing what fogger to buy for your chameleon’s humidity needs and that you now know the difference between a mister and a fogger!
+I hope this list has been useful for you in choosing what fogger to buy for your chameleon’s humidity needs, and that you now know the difference between a mister and a fogger!